JudgeGroovyman/JudgeGroovyman.github.io/Assets.md

 - [PikoPixel](http://twilightedge.com/mac/pikopixel/) (clumsy in some ways but its really good
 - [Slate](https://github.com/mitchcurtis/slate) foss and looks like they care about making it great and theres a discord60
 - [Piskel](https://www.piskelapp.com) this works in a pinch
+- [Dain-App](https://grisk.itch.io/dain-app) uses AI to Interpolate extra frames of animation to smooth out any pixel art animation.
+Makes any pixel art animation look more modern. also [FlowFrames](https://nmkd.itch.io/flowframes) does the same thing but with more compatibility.

  Converter
 - [Pixelator](http://pixelatorapp.com/buy.html) $35 or free for noncommercial Converts Pictures into Pixel Art